junxit/us-congress-bills-114/metadata.md

 - 2015-06-02 — Introduced in Senate
 - 2015-06-02 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2015-06-10 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+114-338.
+- 2015-07-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2015-09-09 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment.
+With written report No. 114-136.
+- 2015-09-09 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment.
+With written report No. 114-136.
+- 2015-09-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 216.